Jaimepas77/The-game-of-life/ideas.md

 ## Abstract ideas

 - Doing an UML diagram for general planning -> NO
 - Game mode to select a certain area of the board.
-After this, you may be able to save it in a file or move it to another part of the board.
+After this, you may be able to save it in a file or move it to another part of the board. -> done
 - Speed variations (enable an extreme speed slider with a button or smth like that)

 ## Implementation ideas